 Find out more about Derwen’s history on our timeline.

-Students are supported every step of the way by staff to learn new skills in work, independence, and socially.
+Students are supported by staff every step of the way to learn new skills in work, independence, and social situations.